 This specification defines the design, engineering, performance, testing and implementation requirements under subject Package.
 Sections 1 through 8 define the general requirements of the installation, testing & commissioning and maintenance of MPLS-TP and associated subsystems under subject Package-B1.

 The equipment shall be deployed in Access as well as Backbone Network.
 However, the requirement/ quantity of equipment laid out in the BoQ (Annexure-C) is tentative, and individual quantity of any of equipment/ module, Pluggable and any other sub-system listed there in the BoQ, can be increase/ decrease to any value, keeping the increase/ decrease in overall value of contract as per applicable limits defined in SCC.
+The Equipment will be ordered in ‘LOT’, where approximate quantity in each of the Lot is defined at Annexure-C. The Actual quantity in each of the Lot may vary by ±10% of the quantity specified for a respective lot under Annexure-C.

 All MPLS-TP Equipment and amplifier solution required under the project shall be offered by the bidder from the same manufacturer and accessible through the single NMS supplied along with Equipment.